Influence of a mass transfer stability criterion on double white dwarf populations: Discussion: Stable RLOF versus mechanism

-{In this work, the BPS simulations with the new mass transfer stability criterion from Ge's model are performed, and the results show that most of DWDs have experienced stable RLOF in the first mass transfer phase regardless of the adopted value of $\alpha_{\rm CE}$ (see Table \ref{tab:1}).
-It means that we have succeeded in constructing the models that substitute $\gamma-$mechanism to the stable non-conservative mass transfer for the first mass transfer phase.
-Our results confirm that the stable non-conservative RLOF + CE channel can produce abundant DWDs and some of the observational properties of DWDs can be well reproduced in Ge's model.
-Comparing the results with that of $\gamma-$mechanism (e.g. \citealt{nelemans2001b,toonen2012,toonen2017,chengs2020}), both of the two models give a mass ratio peak value of $\sim 1$ and a quite similar profile of merger rate distribution, as shown in Section \ref{sec:5}.
-It supports the aforementioned viewpoints that the stable non-conservative mass transfer may have an effect alike the $\gamma-$description.
+{In this work, we carry out BPS simulations with the new mass transfer stability criterion from Ge's model and the results show that most of DWDs have experienced stable RLOF in the first mass transfer phase regardless of the adopted value of $\alpha_{\rm CE}$ (see Table \ref{tab:1}).
+It means that we have succeeded in constructing the models that substitute the $\gamma-$mechanism with a stable non-conservative mass transfer for the first mass-transfer phase.
+Our results confirm that the stable non-conservative RLOF + CE channel can produce abundant DWDs and some of the observational properties of DWDs can be adequately reproduced in Ge's model.
+Comparing the results with that of $\gamma-$mechanism (e.g., \citealt{nelemans2001b,toonen2012,toonen2017,chengs2020}), both of these models give a mass ratio peak value of $\sim 1$ and quite similar profiles for the merger rate distribution, as shown in Section \ref{sec:5}.
+It supports the aforementioned viewpoints that the stable non-conservative mass transfer may have an effect akin to the $\gamma-$description.
 However, it should be noted that the accretor can accumulate a significant part of masses during the non-conservative mass transfer, which is contrary to the $\gamma-$mechanism.
-Therefore, these two models should lead to some differences in the DWD populations, and this issue is worthy of investigation in further studies.}
+Therefore, these two models should lead to some differences in the DWD populations and this issue is worthy of investigation in future studies.}